Robert Hines (boxer)

-Robert Hines (born March 28, 1961, in Philadelphia, Pennsylvania), was a professional boxer in the Light Middleweight (154lb) division.
+Robert Hines (born March 28, 1961, in Philadelphia, Pennsylvania), was a professional boxer in the light-middleweight division.

 Boxing career

-Known as "Bam Bam", Hines turned pro in 1981 and won the IBF Light Middleweight Title with a decision win over Matthew Hilton in 1988.
+Known as "Bam Bam", Hines turned pro in 1981 & compiled a record of 16-0 before losing to fellow Pennsylvanian Ricardo Bryant, via seventh round stoppage.
+He would rebound from this setback & go on to win the IBF light-middleweight title with a decision win over Matthew Hilton in 1988.
 He lost the belt in his first defense to Darrin Van Horn.
 He currently works as a trainer at the James Shuler Boxing Gym in Philadelphia.
 Rob also works as a trainer at 9Rounds off of City Line Ave.